cloe-lang/doc/overview/concept.md

 Coel has a function to purify the result values of impure function calls in cases where they have to be refered by other expressions for retries, error recovery, etc.

+### Lack of nondeterminism

+As programs are just deterministic functions, the model lacks nondeterminism especially associated with parallelism which are injected naturally in other programming languages.
+This issue is not investigated thoroughly but an obvious problem caused by it is that we cannot sort data by times at which they become available.
+Moreover, while such sorting is realized easily by concurrent queues in other languages, Coel cannot adopt it because they are mutable data structures.
+A solution which is implemented and available currently is to provide a function to sort data by times as a built-in feature.